KodAgge/KodAgge/README.md

 # Well met! 👋

 Welcome to my GitHub!
 I'm currently pursuing a masters degree in Financial Mathematics at KTH in Stockholm, Sweden.
-I already have a bachelor's in Applied Mathematics + Industrial Engineering and Management at the same university.
+I already have a bachelor's in Applied Mathematics + Industrial Engineering and Management, also at KTH.

 Even though I'm pursuing a degree in Financial Mathematics I also have a big interest in Data Analytics and Data Science, more specifically in Machine Learning.
 This is reflected in the repos you can find under my handle.
 Here is a selection of the projects I'm most proud of!